taisuke-j/maintainable-frontend/README.md

 ## Tools and libraries

 Tools and libraries that helps with our jobs.
-The list should change as better alternatives are found.
+The list will change as better alternatives are found.

 - **Build tool**: `vite`
 - **Http client/cache**: `react-query`